nkurtov/cv/index.md

 ## Skills

+* 2 years of experience with Rust
 * 14 years of experience with C++
 * 3 years of experience with Python
 * 1 year of experience with Go and Java
-* Fluency in Haskell, Rust and Java
+* Fluency in Haskell and Java
+* Understand how some Blockchains work
 * Software reliability engineering
 * Large-scale systems design
 * Data structures, algorithms and complexity analysis